Mid-Year Stats

 What do these stats show?

 Every year we release statistics about the number of emergency food parcels food banks in our network have provided to people.
 We release figures for the first six months of the financial year in November, and for the full financial year at the end of April.
-These figures cover 1 April to 30 September 2022 – for our latest annual figures visit our End of Year Stats page.
+These figures cover 1 April to 30 September 2023 – for our latest annual figures, see our end of year stats.

 Our statistics are a measure of volume rather than unique users, the available data indicates that most people are referred to a food bank in the Trussell Trust network once a year.
 The data is collected using an online system into which food banks enter data from each food bank voucher, and the number of emergency food supplies is recorded.